squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 Note: This is the last time I'll be mentioning the behaviors of `windres`/`llvm-rc`/`wrc`, as this simple example is indicative of how much their implementations diverge from `rc.exe` for edge cases.
 See [win32-samples-rc-tests](https://github.com/squeek502/win32-samples-rc-tests/) for a rough approximation of the (strict) compatibility of the different Windows resource compilers on a more-or-less real-world set of `.rc` files.

-From here on out, I'll only be mentioning the behavior of [`resinator`](https://github.com/squeek502/resinator), my resource compiler implementation that was the impetus for the findings in this article.
+Note also that this is not meant as a knock on those projects.
+As you will see, I've also made the choice to deviate from `rc.exe` behaviors whenever I think it makes sense to.
+This example is just to illustrate why I decided to reimplement the compiler from scratch rather than inherit the decisions about compatibility made by `windres`/`llvm-rc`/`wrc`.
+From here on out, though, I'll only be mentioning the behavior of [`resinator`](https://github.com/squeek502/resinator), my resource compiler implementation that was the impetus for the findings in this article.

 </aside>